microsoft/TypeScript-Handbook/pages/Type Compatibility.md

 x = y;
 ```

-To check whether y can be assigned to x, the compiler checks each property of x to find a corresponding compatible property in y.
-In this case, y must have a member called 'name' that is a string.
+To check whether ``y can be assigned to `x`, the compiler checks each property of x to find a corresponding compatible property in `y`.
+In this case, `y` must have a member called `name` that is a string.
 It does, so the assignment is allowed.

 The same rule for assignment is used when checking function call arguments: